Home for Global Students

 An apartment security deposit is a sum of money paid by a renter to a landlord or property manager at the beginning of a lease agreement.
 This deposit acts as a financial safeguard for the landlord in case the tenant causes damage to the property, fails to pay rent, or breaches the terms of the lease in any other way.

-There’s something special about security deposits—they’re refundable, provided you meet the terms outlined in your lease agreement.
+To understand the security deposit’s meaning more, you need to know something special—they’re refundable if you meet the terms outlined in your lease agreement.
 The landlord or property manager will return the remaining amount of your security deposit after your apartment is inspected and any damage fees are subtracted (if any).
 Security deposits are also designed to cover unpaid rent if you break your lease and leave the apartment early.
-Providing your landlord with a portion of their lost income while they search for a new renter.

 decoration apartment preview